African Genomics Program

 • Identify more effective targets for drug development; studies show that drug targets are twice as successful in clinical development when supported by human genetics.1

-Africa’s abundant genomic diversity—specifically the rich variation in genetic sequence represented within individuals from the continent—holds immense potential to advance scientific and medical progress that would benefit those living on the continent of Africa as well as patients around the world.
-Despite 99% of human evolutionary history having occurred in Africa and the majority of genetic diversity present in people of recent African descent, less than 3% of global genomic datasets come from individuals of recent African origin.2,3 This dramatic data imbalance leaves much information undiscovered and hinders scientific and medical advancements.
+Furthering genomic research in Africa holds immense potential to advance scientific and medical progress that would benefit patients around the world.
+Despite 99% of human evolutionary history having occurred in Africa, less than 3% of global genomic datasets come from individuals of recent African origin.2,3 This leaves much information undiscovered and hinders scientific and medical advancements.
 Furthermore, only 1.3% of global investment in R&D is spent in Africa,4 and only 2.5% of clinical research trials are conducted on the continent.5

-Fortunately, growing momentum across the continent—powered by African scientists and organisations as well as recent advances in technology—means that the world is closer to solving these data gaps and correcting global health inequities.
+Fortunately, growing momentum across the continent—powered by African scientists and organisations as well as recent advances in technology—means that the world is closer to improving genomic research and health impact.
 Here at Roche, we’re proud to be taking part in this momentous push forward through the African Genomics Program.

 The African Genomics Program is Roche’s bold commitment to accelerating African genomic research in partnership with scientists and organisations across the continent.
-Roche is dedicated to learning from and working with African stakeholders to overcome barriers and unlock solutions that will close these global healthcare and R&D gaps.
-The long-term vision of the program includes the development of an open, equitable federation of large-scale clinical, genomic and outcome biobanks hosted in Africa that are African-led.
-The African Genomics Program is catalysing progress toward this ambitious goal by bringing together a diverse set of partners dedicated to changing how African genomic data is collected and shared.
+Roche is dedicated to learning from and working with African stakeholders to unlock solutions that will close these global healthcare and R&D gaps.
+The long-term vision of the program includes the development of an open federation of large-scale clinical, genomic and outcome biobanks hosted in Africa that are African-led.
+The African Genomics Program is catalysing progress toward this ambitious goal by bringing together a range of partners dedicated to changing how African genomic data is collected and shared.
 Roche is proud to be a collaborator in these efforts, thereby enabling scientific discovery and improving health for all patients.

 Through the African Genomics Program, we commit to: